Introduction

 You have a duty to disclose information to the insurer.
 We will tell you about your duty at the time we assist you.

-If we assist you with a consumer policy you have a duty under the Insurance Contracts Act 1984 (ICA) to take reasonable care not to make a misrepresentation to the insurer (your duty).
+If we assist you with a consumer policy, you have a duty under the Insurance Contracts Act 1984 (ICA) to take reasonable care not to make a misrepresentation to the insurer (your duty).
 Your duty applies only in respect of a policy that is a consumer insurance contract, which is a term defined in the ICA.
 Your duty applies before you enter into the policy, and also before you renew, extend, vary, or reinstate the policy.
 Before you do any of these things, you may be required to answer questions and the insurer will use the answers you provide in deciding whether to insure you, and anyone else to be insured under the policy, and on what terms.
 To ensure you meet your duty, your answers to the questions must be truthful, accurate and complete.
 If you fail to meet your duty, the insurer may be able to cancel your contract, or reduce the amount it will pay if you make a claim, or both.
 If your failure is fraudulent, the insurer may be able to refuse to pay a claim and treat the contract as if it never existed.

-Before you enter into an insurance contract, you have a duty to tell the insurer anything that you know, or could reasonably be expected to know, may affect the insurer’s decision to insure you and on what terms.
+Before entering into a non-consumer insurance contract, you have a duty to disclose any information that you know, or could reasonably be expected to know, may affect the insurer’s decision to insure you and on what terms.
+This duty continues until the insurer agrees to insure you.
+The same duty applies before you renew, extend, vary, or reinstate an insurance contract.

-• reduces the risk they insure you for; or
+- reduces the risk they insure you for; or

-• is common knowledge; or
+- is common knowledge; or

-• they waive your duty to tell them about.
+- they waive your duty to tell them about.

 UTMOST GOOD FAITH